reagent-project/reagent-cookbook/basics/component-level-state/README.md

      [:button {:on-click #(swap! component-state update-in [:count] inc)} "Increment"]]))
 ```

 If you try to click the increment button in `foo-mistake` you will never see the counter increment.
-This is because the reagent atom, `component-local` is getting recreated with every re-render (and `:count` is therefore never successfully incremented).
+This is because the reagent atom, `component-state` is getting recreated with every re-render (and `:count` is therefore never successfully incremented).
 Just to confirm that the component is actually re-rendering on-click, let's add a `console.log`.

 ```clojure
 ;; Don't do this